Jocomol/weatherstation/files/README.md

-# Jocomol/wheaterstation/files
+# Jocomol/weatherstation/files

-This folder contains additional files used by the Wheaterstation that where created by the creator of the Wheaterstation.
+This folder contains additional files used by the weatherstation that where created by the creator of the weatherstation.

 ## Files